298 texts · Page 1 of 7

 The Mekhilta takes a detour from the Exodus narrative to establish a principle about prayer: the prayers of the righteous are short.
 Not flowery.
 Not elaborate.
 Short.
 The proof co...

-at which he said to the Holy One Blessed be He: Can it be that Your ways are like those of flesh and blood?
+At which he said to the Holy One Blessed be He: Can it be that Your ways are like those of flesh and blood?
 The apitoropos makes a decree and the kalidikos abrogates it; the kalidi...

 In Midrash Tehillim, a beautiful collection of interpretations on the Book of Psalms, we find this very sentiment expressed, almost like a prayer: "May the wickedness of the wicked...